 In April 2020, Sedika Buljic, Reberiano Garcia, and Jose Luis Ayala, Jr., contracted COVID-19, during there was an outbreak of at the Tyson Foods meatpacking facility where they worked.
 All three died in April and May 2020.
 Their survivors later filed a lawsuit in Iowa state court against the company and management that operated the plant, alleging that they violated Iowa tort law by acting negligently and making fraudulent misrepresentations to the workers in the plant.
 The defendants removed the action to federal court, claiming that the company was acting “at the direction of a federal officer.”
 The plaintiffs moved to remand the action to state court, and, in December 2020, the district court granted that motion.
 The court held that Tyson was not acting as a “federal officer” in operating its meatpacking plants.
 It also held neither the Federal Meat Inspection Act nor the Defense Production Act preempted plaintiffs’ state-law claims.

 In December 2021, the Eighth Circuit issued an opinion unanimously affirming the district court, agreeing with our arguments that Tyson was not acting under any federal directives outside the ordinary regulatory regime at the relevant time, and that Tyson’s receipt of assistance from the federal government did not entitle it to remove the families’ claims to federal court.
-The case will now return to Iowa state court to litigate the cases on the merits.
+Tyson then filed a petition for rehearing en banc, which the court denied in February 2022.
+Stating that it intended to file a petition for certiorari, Tyson then filed a motion requesting that the Eighth Circuit stay its mandate; the Eighth Circuit denied that motion as well.